What is the LRRB?

 How the LRRB Works

 Transportation practitioners from local agencies submit ideas to the LRRB, which selects and approves proposals.
-MnDOT Research Services & Library provides administrative support and technical assistance.
+The MnDOT Office of Research & Innovation provides administrative support and technical assistance.
 Researchers from MnDOT, universities and consulting firms conduct the research, and the LRRB monitors the progress.

 Research sponsored by the LRRB helps to improve the quality of Minnesota’s transportation systems.
 The impact of this research multiplies as more and more engineers see potential applications through the technology transfer efforts of LRRB’s Research Implementation Committee.

 Who Conducts Transportation Research in Minnesota?

 Transportation research in Minnesota involves extensive and productive collaborations among federal and state agencies, local units of government, the University of Minnesota, Minnesota State Colleges and Universities, other universities and private industry.
 These collaborations take place through a number of formal and informal partnerships.
-For example, the LRRB RIC, which includes county and city engineers, University of Minnesota Center for Transportation Studies (CTS) staff and MnDOT research staff, may contract with a private engineering consultant to implement a research project.
+For example, the LRRB RIC, which includes county and city engineers, University of Minnesota Center for Transportation Studies staff and MnDOT research staff, may contract with a private engineering consultant to implement a research project.
 Researchers from MnDOT, universities and consulting firms conduct the research, and the LRRB monitors progress.
 MnDOT’s Office of Research & Innovation provides the necessary administrative support services to the LRRB and RIC.